ExpressLRS/Docs/docs/quick-start/receivers/axis-thor.md

 ## Wiring up your receiver

-!!! attention ""
+!!! attention "Note"
-    *Note: There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
+    There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
 A solid LED light on these receivers even with the TX module off is a sign they are in Bootloader Mode.
-If this is the case, rewire the receiver to a different UART.*
+If this is the case, rewire the receiver to a different UART.

 <figure markdown>
 ![Axis Thor RX connection](../../assets/images/rx-axis-thor.jpg)